Grinshpon/pine/README.md

 <br>

 Currently a Work In Progress, but technically functional.
-Documentation is currently nonexistant and that is something I'm working on, as well as everything else
+Documentation is currently minimal and that is something I'm working on, as well as everything else